AdobeDocs/commerce-business-intelligence.en/help/mbi/data-user/reports/report-builder-options.md

 ## When should I use the traditional Report Builder? {#whentraditionalrb}

-While the `SQL Report Builder` gives you more control and access to previously unavailable functionality, it might not always be the right choice.
+While the [!DNL SQL Report Builder] gives you more control and access to previously unavailable functionality, it might not always be the right choice.
 Adobe suggests that you also consider the following when deciding what flavor of the report builder to use.

 ### If you are building a simple report…